khubabshams/regions-quiz/README.md

 ### Colors and Fonts

-- Site designed based on a group of colour scheme that reflects both fun and educational content.
+- Site designed based on a group of colour schemes that reflects both fun and educational content.

 ![Colour Palette](./docs/design/colour-palette.PNG)

-- Pairing 'Roboto' font for headings and 'Montserrat' for rest of the text implemented on this site.
+- Pairing 'Roboto' font for headings and 'Montserrat' for the rest of the text implemented on this site.

 ## Features Testing

 ### Navbar
-  - Depends on screen's viewport size navigation bar changes on small screens to be collapsible and provide the required responsivity.
+  - Depending on the screen's viewport size navigation bar changes on small screens to be collapsible and provide the required responsivity.

   ![Navigation on Mobile Screen](./docs/screenshots/screen-nav-mobile.PNG)

 ### Quiz Form
-  - Validation on the contact form has been tested to ensure that the user must use a name to be published on scoreboard by the end of the quiz.
+  - Validation on the contact form has been tested to ensure that the user must use a name to be published on the scoreboard by the end of the quiz.
   ![No Name on Start Form](./docs/screenshots/screen-start-no-name.PNG)

-  - With autofocus enabled the user could enter his name and press Enter to start without the need to move the pointer, which ease accessibility and enhance the user experience, level selection also could be done by Tab and Arrows.
+  - With autofocus enabled the user could enter his name and press Enter to start without the need to move the pointer, which eases accessibility and enhance the user experience, level selection also could be done by Tab and Arrows.

 ### Tips
-  - Written to gurantee that the user will have a clear understanding of quiz rules and tricks.
+  - Written to guarantee that the user will have a clear understanding of quiz rules and tricks.

 ### Scoreboard
-  - Only top ten high scorers records shown, which gives the user the motivation to improve his result to be published on scoreboards.
+  - Only the top ten high scorers' records are shown, which gives the user the motivation to improve his result to be published on scoreboards.
   - Users score data query and render done after the page totally loaded thus it didn't affect the page loading.

 ### Quiz
-  - Country position is shown on the world map for the most countries (depends on the country size on the map).
+  - Country position is shown on the world map for most countries (depends on the country size on the map).
-  - Hovering the pointer on question region show a hint of country code, and that will let the user recognize the correct answer.
+  - Hovering the pointer on the question region show a hint of country code, and that will let the user recognize the correct answer.
-  - Keyboard shortcuts tested and works as expected, provide a practical way to solve the quiz in the shortest amount of time.
+  - Keyboard shortcuts tested and works as expected, providing a practical way to solve the quiz in the shortest amount of time.
-  - When the user selected an answer all answer button changed to be disabled to prevent a second selection, and correct answer coloured in green and the wrong (if selected) in red.
+  - When the user selected an answer all answer buttons are changed to be disabled to prevent a second selection, and the correct answer is coloured in green and the wrong (if selected) in red.
-  - Score and progress is updated when a question round started, and the timer provide live update, helping the user to make sure he get a fair assessment.
+  - Score and progress are updated when a question round started, and the timer provides a live update, helping the user to make sure he gets a fair assessment.
   ![Question Answered](./docs/screenshots/screen-question-answered.png)

 ### Score
-  - Final score, time and rankings were tested and they works as expected.
+  - Final score, time and rankings were tested and they work as expected.
-  - Trophy icon shown as a reward for high scorers, top three ranked users gets a coloured cup and a medal given for the top ten ranked.
+  - Trophy icon shown as a reward for high scorers, the top three ranked users get a coloured cup and a medal given to the top ten rankings.
   - Social media sharing will encourage potential users to challenge themselves and take the quiz.
-  - Rewards system triggers motivation and challenge and keeps user trying to get most valuble trophy or achive top rankings.
+  - Rewards system triggers motivation and challenge and keeps users trying to get the most valuable trophy or achieve top rankings.

 ### Contact Us
-  - Users' communications with site's owner achieved through contact form.
+  - Users' communications with the site's owner are achieved through the contact form.
-  - User must provide an email in a correct email format in order to send his feedback.
+  - The user must provide an email in the correct email format in order to send his feedback.
   ![User's Invalid Format Email](./docs/screenshots/screen-invalid-email-format.PNG)

 ### Footer Links
-  - All social media links has been tested and its' working properly.
+  - All social media links have been tested and it is working properly.
   - Contact us link opens the contact us form and scroll the view to the form on top.

 ## Lighthouse Report